mattitii/Genome-data-processing/README.md

 For example:\
 `collect_tables_v0.1.sh tab_delimited_table_files_to_merge.list 1 8 12 12 "column1|column2|etc." /tmp combined_coverages_output`\
 \
-This script will generate a combined pipe separated file contianing the defined columns.
-The combined columns will be named based on the input file name.
+This script will generate a combined pipe separated file containing the defined columns.
+The combined columns will be named based on the original input file names.

 ## How to cite